 We like Cal for this because it's open-source, highly customizable, and its webhook support is rock-solid.
 You can add custom fields to your booking forms (like company name, role, or how they heard about you) and all of that data flows through to Clay.

 Most setups would stop here with a quick enrichment and a Slack notification.
-That’s fine for a starting point.
-But you’re leaving a massive amount of value on the table if that’s all you do.
+That's fine for a starting point.
+But you can go much further.

 Step 3: Clay enriches the contact with everything your sales rep needs to know (and more)

-Get the idea?
-You stack multiple sources and use the best available data.
-This is how you get 85%+ enrichment rates instead of the 40-50% you’d get from any single tool.
+The waterfall approach is the only way to get consistent 85%+ enrichment rates instead of the 40-50% you'd get from any single tool.

 Step 4: Clay + LeadsFactory.io identifies the buying committee at the prospect's company so you can multi-thread from day one